-- " provide a focus for corridor parks, the road network and act as hubs for feeder public transport and walking and cycling networks - " have a permeable road network that provides vehicle access into centres through a network of low-speed urban streets - " give priority to public and active transport - " locate higher density development, including residential development, and key community facilities in the core of the centre.
-The core is the area within the 400 metre primary walking catchment of the major transit node or central focal point - " locate lower intensity and car dependent uses on the periphery of the centre - the centre frame.
-The centre frame of major and secondary centres can also include neighbourhoods of higher density residential development - " contain commercial, retail and other uses which require high levels of accessibility.
+- have a permeable road network that provides vehicle access into centres through a network of low-speed urban streets - " give priority to public and active transport - " locates higher density development, including residential development, and key community facilities in the core of the centre.
+The core is the area within the 400 metre primary walking catchment of the major transit node or central focal point - locates lower intensity and car dependent uses on the periphery of the centre - the centre frame.
+The centre frame of major and secondary centres can also include neighbourhoods of higher density residential development - contain commercial, retail and other uses which require high levels of accessibility.